Rotoscoping

 Rotoscoping is an animation technique that animators use to trace over motion picture footage, frame by frame, to produce realistic action.
-Originally, animators projected photographed live-action movie images onto a glass panel and traced over the image.
-This projection equipment is referred to as a rotoscope, developed by Polish-American animator Max Fleischer, and the result is a rotograph.
+Originally, live-action film images were projected onto a glass panel and traced onto paper.
+This projection equipment is referred to as a rotoscope, developed by Polish-American animator Max Fleischer.
 This device was eventually replaced by computers, but the process is still called rotoscoping.

-In the visual effects industry, rotoscoping is the technique of manually creating a matte for an element on a live-action plate so it may be composited over another background.
-Chroma key is more often used for this, as it is faster and requires less work, but rotoscopy provides a higher level of accuracy and is often used in conjunction with chroma-keying.
-It may also be used if the subject is not in front of a green (or blue) screen, or for practical or economic reasons.
+In the visual effects industry, rotoscoping refers to the technique of manually creating a matte for an element on a live-action plate so it may be composited over another background.

 Technique

-Rotoscoping has often been used as a tool for visual effects in live-action movies.
-By tracing an object, the moviemaker creates a silhouette (called a matte) that can be used to extract that object from a scene for use on a different background.
-While blue- and green-screen techniques have made the process of layering subjects in scenes easier, rotoscoping still plays a large role in the production of visual effects imagery.
+Rotoscoping has often been used as a tool for visual effects in live-action films.
+By tracing an object, the filmmaker creates a silhouette (called a matte) that can be used to extract that object from a scene for use on a different background.
 Rotoscoping in the digital domain is often aided by motion-tracking and onion-skinning software.
 Rotoscoping is often used in the preparation of garbage mattes for other matte-pulling processes.

 Rotoscoping has also been used to create a special visual effect (such as a glow, for example) that is guided by the matte or rotoscoped line.
-A classic use of traditional rotoscoping was in the original three Star Wars movies, where the production used it to create the glowing lightsaber effect with a matte based on sticks held by the actors.
+A classic use of traditional rotoscoping was in the original three Star Wars films, where the production used it to create the glowing lightsaber effect with a matte based on sticks held by the actors.
 To achieve this, effects technicians traced a line over each frame with the prop, then enlarged each line and added the glow.

+While blue-screen and green-screen techniques (Chroma key) have made the process of layering subjects in scenes easier, rotoscoping still plays a large role in the production of visual effects imagery.